ashutoshkesarwani999/TaskManagerAPI/README.md

 1. Copy the `.env.example` file to `.env` and update the values as needed.

+2. Execute `poetry install`.
+This installs all the latest dependencies to the directory

-2. Run the database and Redis containers:
+3. Run the database and Redis containers:

     ```bash
     docker-compose up --build